a-kapoor/SensorScratchDetection/README.md

 ### All you need to do is to edit the Config.py with the settings for your analysis and then run

 ```
-python DetectCNN.py #This automatically uses seetings from Config.py
+python DetectCNN.py #This automatically uses settings from Config.py

 ```